chrisvwx/LLLplus.jl/README.md

 emulate unit-variance Gaussian-distributed values.
 ![Time vs matrix size](benchmark/perfVsNfloat32.png)

-All the modules can handle a variety of data types.
+Though the focus of the package is on floating-point, all the modules can handle a variety of data types.
 In the next figure we show execution time for several datatypes (Int32, Int64, Int128, Float64, BitInt, and BigFloat) which are used to generate 200 16x16 matrices, over which execution time for the lattic